IDDM: Identity-Decoupled Personalized Diffusion Models with a Tunable Privacy-Utility Trade-off: Experiments

 Compared with standard DreamBooth (No Defense), all defended variants of IDDM consistently reduce identity leakage, as reflected by lower ISM and ADA across datasets and prompts.
 Compared with existing anti-personalization baselines, IDDM also preserves substantially stronger portrait usability and visual quality.
 Although aggressive baselines (i.e., SimAC and Anti-Diff) indeed achieve more extreme identity suppression, this comes at the cost of severely degraded usability and image quality.
 Anti-DB has moderate identity protection, yet still suffers from noticeable quality deterioration.

+We further compare IDDM with post-processing privacy protection baselines in Table~\ref{tab:postprocess_main_metrics}.
+These are related to the model-side output immunization, as they directly process generated images after personalization.
+The results in Table~\ref{tab:postprocess_main_metrics} indicate that IDDM achieves competitive performance, e.g., IDDM has the lowest ISM and ADA under \textit{``a dslr portrait of sks person"}.

 Moreover, $\rho$ provides an explicit and tunable handle over the privacy-utility operating point of IDDM.
 As shown in Table~\ref{tab:defense_results} and Table~\ref{tab:extra_prompts_rho}, smaller values of $\rho$ (e.g., $\rho=0.1$) generally yield stronger identity suppression, making them more suitable for high-privacy deployments, while larger values (e.g., $\rho=0.5$) tend to improve portrait usability and visual fidelity, making them preferable when generation quality is prioritized.
 The intermediate setting $\rho=0.3$ serves as a practical default, achieving reduced identity leakage over the DreamBooth personalization (without defense) while preserving strong portrait quality and usability.
-These results show that IDDM enables users to choose a deployment-oriented trade-off based on practical requirements.
+The complete sweep over $\rho \in \{0.1,0.2,0.3,0.5,0.7\}$ is provided in Appendix A.1.
+Overall, IDDM enables users to choose a deployment-oriented trade-off based on practical requirements.
 Qualitative examples in Fig.~\ref{cele_defense_results} further show that IDDM better preserves natural facial structure and appearance than competing defenses.

-\textbf{Identity retrieval analysis.} We evaluate top-$k$ untargeted identity retrieval under multiple face recognizers.
-Table~\ref{tab:topk_adaptive} reports the results on CelebA-HQ, and the corresponding VGGFace2 results are given in Table~\ref{VGG_topk_new} of Appendix~A.2.
-Overall, IDDM consistently reduces identity recoverability and achieves competitive average retrieval performance without relying on severe visual corruption.
-In particular, under \textit{``a dslr portrait of sks person''}, IDDM outperforms both Anti-DB and Anti-Diff in average retrieval success.
-Notably, severe visual distortion does not necessarily lead to low retrieval success: once a face can still be detected and aligned, the remaining identity cues may still be sufficient for matching.
-The near-zero retrieval rates of SimAC should be interpreted together with its severe utility collapse in Table~\ref{tab:defense_results}, as only very few generated faces remain detectable.
+\textbf{Privacy protection analysis.} We evaluate identity linkage risk by using retrieval-based and threshold-based face recognition protocols.
+The top-$k$ untargeted identity retrieval under multiple datasets and face recognizers are reported in Appendix A.2.
+In addition, Table~\ref{tab:new_evaluation} evaluates TAR at FAR=1e-4 across seven FR models.
+Here, FAR controls the false matching rate, i.e., how often different identities are incorrectly accepted as the same person, while TAR measures whether generated images are still accepted as the true identity under this decision threshold.
+The results show that our defense significantly reduces TAR compared with No Defense and achieves the best or second-best results among baselines, showing practical mitigation of identity linkage.